What Is The Gospel?

 A. First, ADMIT your sinfulness.
 The Bible says, “For all have sinned and fall short of the glory of God” (Romans 3:23).
 To respond to the gospel, you must admit your sin.
 You must call out to God for forgiveness.

 B. Second, BELIEVE that Jesus Christ, the Son of God, came to the world to save sinners like you.
-Believe that Jesus died in your place and rose again from the dead proving to be the Son of God.
+Believe that Jesus died in your place, was buried, and rose again from the dead proving to be the Son of God.
 (1 Corinthians 15:3,4)

 C. Third, COMMIT your life to Jesus as Lord and leader of your life.
 “Confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.”
 (Romans 10:9).
 So commit your life to Him by loving Him, surrendering to Him, and obeying Him.